Tue 5th June 2018

 There are times when the blackness infects the rhythm, on Pump for example, a marching stomp that no matter how much it attempts to stride its 80s pop vibe cannot help but get dragged into a slightly darker tone, the culmination a punk splurge.
 The closing Tomb goes all over, grand opening, post-rock playfulness, drum lead atmosphere and post-black metal majesty shimmering all in under three minutes.

-My highlight, among many candidates is Lure, where a slow start of whispering goth mumbles gives way to ferocious shrieks.
+My highlight, among many candidates is Hide, where a slow start of whispering goth mumbles gives way to ferocious shrieks.
 You could call it The Cure gone black metal - it wouldn't particularly accurately describe the music, but it paints a picture of the wondrous inventiveness portrayed.

 This may read as if the noise within is weirdness off the scale, but the beauty of Heavy Natural is that this feels so, well, natural.
 It is heartwarming punk with a dark overtone that manages those contrasts seamlessly, creating something that feels fresh and engaging.